DH4533/Power_Outage_Predictor/README.md

 This suggests that missingness in `CAUSE.CATEGORY.DETAIL` **does depend** on `CLIMATE.CATEGORY`, and is therefore **not Missing Completely At Random (MCAR)**.

 <iframe src="imgs/missingness_test.html" width="800" height="500" frameborder="0"></iframe>

+# Hypothesis Testing

+We wanted to test whether **weather-related outages** tend to last longer than **non-weather-related outages**.

+We created a new binary column `IS_WEATHER` where 1 indicates a weather-related cause.
+We then performed a permutation test on `OUTAGE.DURATION.HOURS` to test the following hypotheses:

+- **Null Hypothesis (H₀):** Weather-related and non-weather-related outages have the same average duration.
+- **Alternative Hypothesis (H₁):** Weather-related outages last longer, on average.

+The observed difference in mean duration was **42.30 hours**.
+The permutation test yielded a **p-value of 0.0000**.

+This very small p-value provides strong evidence against the null hypothesis, suggesting that **weather-related outages are significantly longer** than non-weather outages.

+<iframe src="imgs/weather_duration_test.html" width="850" height="500" frameborder="0"></iframe>